karthikmuppa21/StopWatch/README.md

 ![Screenshot (122)](https://github.com/user-attachments/assets/e46ed597-a008-4d85-abc8-d9acc3203057)

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and make a pull request.
-Contributions are welcome!

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Create a new Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Inspiration from various web development tutorials
 - Thanks to the open-source community for tools and resources

-For any questions or feedback, feel free to open an issue or contact me directly.

-Happy coding!